NautilusTrader

 )

-Testnet uses completely separate infrastructure from production.
-Market data and liquidity differ significantly from live.
+Testnet credentials are completely separate from your live account.
+Market data and liquidity differ from production.

 The testnet config option is deprecated and will be removed in a future version.
 Use environment="TESTNET" instead.